Albert Schaufelberger: Assassination

 At approximately 6:30 p.m. on May 25, 1983, Schaufelberger was assassinated on the grounds of the Central American University in San Salvador.
-A group under the umbrella of the Farabundo Martí National Liberation Front (FMLN), the Central American Revolutionary Workers' Party (PRTC), is thought to have carried out the act.
+A group under the umbrella of the Farabundo Martí National Liberation Front (FMLN), the Revolutionary Party of Central American Workers (PRTC), is thought to have carried out the act.

 Schaufelberger had been dating the manager of a cooperative store, Consuelo Escalante Aguilera, for several months and developed a routine of picking her up at the same time and place.
 On May 25 he arrived and sounded the horn of his armored embassy-provided Ford Maverick, his signal to inform his date that he had arrived.
 Ms. Aguilera exited her office and observed what she believed to be a white Volkswagen microbus pull up and stop near Schaufelberger's car.
 Reportedly several individuals were involved with the assassination, with at least one firing through the open window of Schaufelberger's car.
 Schaufelberger was shot four times in the head.
 Schaufelberger's car leaped forward, impacting a car directly in front of it.
 The assassins then jumped into their vehicle and escaped.
 Unfortunately for him, Schaufelberger had removed the bullet-resistant glass over the driver's-side window after the air conditioner in his vehicle had broken.